-Feeling inspired yet?
+Feeling inspired by these incredible STEAM talents yet?
 When you stop and think about it, many of the world’s greatest works of art and technological advancements often intersect, and history proves this.
 Conveying the importance of understanding that science, math and technology go hand-in-hand with the arts is of utmost importance to our students.

 Can you name other historical figures that also have roots in STEAM?
 Share it with us in the comments below, and then make sure to share it with your students!